 By combining science and more traditional arts, both fields are respectively enhanced.
 Artists can use science to gain a deeper understanding of the wonder of the natural world, so that they are able to create even more wonderful metaphysical worlds.
 Scientists who are also artists are able to better appreciate the beauty of their work, and come to new conclusions with logic not previously used.

-I was inspired to explore what link there may be between writing a creative poem about a piece of art and the simultaneous process of scientific creativity during this exercise.
+We were inspired to explore what link there may be between writing a creative poem about a piece of art and the simultaneous process of scientific creativity during this exercise.

 Caravaggio’s The Seven Acts of Mercy masterfully depicts the interplay of light and shadow, revealing the depths of our humanity and highlighting acts of compassion.
 The dramatic chiaroscuro technique follows the movement of light through darkness and reminds us of principles of physics such as the reflection of light.
 This effect symbolizes spiritual illumination and philosophical insight, much as when humanity came out of the ‘darkness’ of the Middle Ages and entered the Renaissance and Enlightenment periods.
 The light also symbolizes the journey from birth to death—seeing ‘the light’ as we enter and leave life.
 These insights inspired ekphrastic poetry as a means to explore light as both a physical phenomenon and a metaphor for revelation, faith, and the cyclical nature of our existence.